Silkroad’s bright spot

 Afghanistan is full of marvelous goods: gold, gems, precious fabrics and finest saffron.
 The Silk Road is at the center of many historic and miraculous stories.
 Its network of trading routes reached from Beijing to Venice with today’s Afghanistan among them.
 Caravansaries prospered and travelers sat next to bonfires listening to sagas and myths from 1001 nights.

-Afghanistan was for centuries the place desired by artists and poets.
+For centuries, Afghanistan was a place desired by artists and poets.
 Until the 1970s, it attracted travelers, expats and hippies from all over the world.

 War has been the normality in Afghanistan for four centuries.
 It is the poorest country in Asia and the one that exports the lowest number of goods worldwide – except for opium.
 Violence and insecurity are encountered wherever you go.
 The majority of Afghan youth has neither a job nor a perspective.